river reports

 NEW RIVER- VIRGINIA

-Smallmouth fishing has been HOT!
 Despite its name, the New River is considered to be possibly one of the oldest rivers in the world, between 10 million and 360 million years old.
 It flows in a south to north course, which is against the southwest to northeast topology of the Appalachian Mountains and the west to east flow of most other nearby major rivers; especially in Virginia and North Carolina.
 It is formed by the confluence of the South Fork and the North Fork of the New.
 The New River is home to many species of freshwater game fish including bass, trout, walleye, muskellunge, crappie, bluegill, carp, or flathead and channel catfish.
 It is considered, by many, as one of the finest smallmouth rivers in the country.
 It is a extremely large and often ominous stream to fish.
 Anglers will find sections of fast riffle water, pools, deep pockets, and glassy flat water.
 It is best fished within a watercraft but can also be waded in various sections throughout; especially near the State Park accesses.
 The smallies are plentiful and fairly forgiving to catch.
 They average 10 to 16 inches and it is not uncommon for anglers to find smallies that range in size from 18 to 24 inches.
 Streamers and nymphs work throughout the season and poppers rule from the summer through the fall.
-Try streamers like tequeely, woolly buggers, EZ mite, Dick Smith, and various minnow patterns.
-Some excellent poppers include Boogle Bugs, Thomas Harvey Balsa Poppers, and sneaky Pete's.
+Poppers, Kraft's kreelex, Kraft's clawdad, Todd's wiggle minnow, tequeely, and various baitfish patterns have been productive fly patterns to toss around.

 PRIVATE STREAM ACCESS- VIRGINIA

-Your best bet will be to fish tailwaters, mountain streams, or smallmouth streams.
-The rivers and creeks in southwestern Virginia are at summer levels and temps.
-However, the fishing this past winter and spring was the best we've seen.
-We landed 7 fish this spring that each weighed in at over 13lbs., 2 of which were estimated at 17lbs..
+The rivers and creeks in southwestern Virginia are fishing well during moderating periods.
+Be sure to use white and black streamers, various nymphs, egg and worm patterns.
+We are in the process of adding another 5 miles of water so stay tuned.
 Be sure to check out the North Carolina and Virginia Guided Fly Fishing section of this site for more information.
 There are plenty of photos and fly fishing videos that feature some of the fish from the "trophy" waters.
 Reserve your trip today!

 __________________________________________________________________________________________